 Specifications of healthy, full specimens at a density that allows for instant impact will ensure that the site feels like a mature landscape from the start.
 Species are selected based on their suitability of particular positions - dry swales / shade etc. in addition to their aesthetics and ecological criteria.

-Refer to the Landscape Soft works drawings (C0135 L300 series) submitted for the planning application by Cameo+Partners.
+Refer to the Landscape Soft works drawings (C0135 L300 series) submitted by Cameo and Partners.

 Hard Landscaping